meks77/quarkus-axonframework-extension/README.md

 Metrics are automatically enabled, as soon as the quarkus metrics extension(micrometer) is activated.

 You can disable the metrics and configure tags are used.

+#### Live reloading
+Live reloading works with a schedule process, which checks if sources changed.
+For some reason, when shutting down the axon configuration, it must be wait, that the new configuration works well.

+If the wait time is too less, an error can occur that no command handler for your command is available.
+If that happens, please try to increase the wait time.
+For details please read [the config documenation](docs/modules/ROOT/pages/index.adoc) for more details how to configure.